minnesotaHistory.net: a forum for discussing current events relating to the history of Minnesota

 Minnesota's Disappearing Mounds

 “The countless mounds, enthroned on the hilltops like monuments of a long-gone race, form an immeasurable cordon along the blue horizon.”
-Henry Lewis, describing a view near Wabasha around 1846.
+Henry Lewis, describing a view near Wabasha around 1846, erroneously as to the nature of the builders of the mounds, as discussed below.

 Minnesota’s history was recorded first in places such as burial mounds.
 History is usually said to begin with narratives, especially written ones and by that measure burial mounds are prehistoric.
 But if history functions in part to communicate a respect for the past, a reverence for those who went before, and a clear sense of that people’s understanding of the place in which it lives, then history in Minnesota may have begun with the construction of the first mound.